-Ref Title Description Risk Owner Responsible Officer Mitigation / Control Residual Risk Assessment (Impact x Probability) Residual Risk Score Notes 524 2019/20 and beyond RISK: Inability to deliver appropriate level of essential services due to required level of savings CAUSE: Required level of savings in the Budget Service Plan in 2019/20 and beyond EFFECT: Unable to meet demand for services, failing to ensure safety and prevent harm to service user, failing to meet statutory requirements, failing to deliver part or all of the Strategic Plan Sharon Wearing Margaret Hogg • Financial position monitored on ongoing basis by SMT, ITB, IJB Finance and Audit committee and full IJB • Transformation Programme for the HSCP in place, with a range of programmes identified to support delivery of Strategic Plan within allocated budgets • HSCP will actively engage with Partner Bodies in budget planning process for 2019/20 and beyond identifying dependencies and risks associated with any proposals. • Impact of responding to COVID-19 on plans for savings and delivery of transformation programmes will continue to be monitored. • Medium Term financial forecasting also undertaken to enable requirements for savings to be assessed over the medium term and to inform planning assumptions. • A financial tracker on covid-19 related expenditure (as part of the Local Mobilisation Plan) is updated on a 4 weekly basis, and submitted to the Scottish Government every 4 weeks.
-5x5 Critical/ Almost Certain 25 January 2023: Responsible officer requested for the risk residual impact score to increase from 4 (Major) to 5 (critical).
-There is potential that statutory obligations may not be met.
-2032 Spending Review RISK: The Scottish Government's Budget & Spending Review (23/24 to 26/27) will significantly impact on the HSCP's financial position and delivery of services/strategic priorities CAUSE: Scottish Govt budget set prior to increased inflation proposed to rise by 2.75% per annum, which will need to cover inflation pressures including pay uplifts, impact of COVID recovery, existing policy commitments; anticipated increased savings targets required to deliver balanced budget (high level estimate of 5% per annum equivalent to £32m per annum) EFFECT: Expenditure will need to be reduced to meet all commitments; re- prioritising business cases for capital projects in development; impact on service delivery, staffing levels, financial position.
-Potential impact on delivery of strategic concettion Sharon Wearing Margaret Hogg Executive team commenced developing a high level financial forecast to determine the scale of the challenge.
-Options available as part of the response will be developed and reported via Integration Transformation Board Continued engagement with the Scottish Government and Partner Bodies on financial planning assumptions and potential impact of funding availability Proposals subject to future reporting to the Integration Joint Board The HSCP has been in dialogue with GCC and the conversations continue The impact of the funding gap will be reported to the March 2023 IJB meeting 5x5 Critical/ Almost Certain 25 Very High January 2023: Responsible officer requested for the risk residual impact score to increase from 4 (Major) to 5 (critical).
-The service have developed a high level financial forecast.
-The IJB will be briefed on a high level forecast and what this will mean for services.
-Update made to mitigation and control
+Ref Title Description Risk Owner Responsible Owner Mitigation / Control Residual Risk Assessment (Impact x Probability) Residual Risk Score Residual Risk Level Notes 524 RISK: Inability to deliver appropriate level of essential services due to required level of savings CAUSE: Required level of savings in the Budget Service Plan in 2019/20 and beyond EFFECT: Unable to meet demand for services, failing to ensure safety and prevent harm to service user, failing to meet statutory requirements, failing to deliver part or all of the Strategic Plan Sharon Wearing Margaret Hogg Financial position monitored on ongoing basis by SMT, ITB, IJB Finance and Audit committee and full IJB Transformation Programme for the HSCP in place, with a range of programmes identified to support delivery of Strategic Plan within allocated budgets HSCP will actively engage with Partner Bodies in budget planning process for 2019-20 and beyond identifying dependencies and risks associated with any proposals.
+Impact of responding to COVID-19 on plans for savings and delivery of transformation programmes will continue to be monitored.
+Medium Term financial forecasting also undertaken to enable requirements for savings to be assessed over the medium term and to inform planning assumptions.
+A financial tracker on covid-19 related expenditure (as part of the Local Mobilisation Plan) is updated on a 4 weekly basis, and submitted to the Scottish Government every 4 weeks.
+5x5 Critical/ Almost Certain 25 Very High April 2023: Risk confirmed as accurate.
+2032 Spending Review RISK: The Scottish Government's Budget & Spending Review (23/24 to 26/27) will significantly impact on the HSCP's financial position and delivery of services/strategic priorities CAUSE: Scottish Govt budget set prior to increased inflation projection, Health and social care spend proposed to rise by 2.75% per annum, which will need to cover inflation pressures including pay uplifts, impact of COVID recovery, existing policy commitments; anticipated increased savings targets required to deliver balanced budget (high level estimate of 5% per annum equivalent to £32m per annum) EFFECT: Expenditure will need to be reduced to meet all commitments; re- prioritising business cases for capital projects in development; impact on service delivery, staffing levels, financial position.
+Potential impact on delivery of strategic Sharon Wearing Margaret Hogg Executive team commenced developing a high level financial forecast to determine the scale of the challenge.
+Options available as part of the response will be developed and reported via Integration Transformation Board - Continued engagement with the Scottish Government and Partner Bodies on financial planning assumptions and potential impact of funding availability - Proposals subject to future reporting to the Integration Joint Board - The HSCP has been in dialogue with GCC and the conversations continue - The impact of the funding gap will be reported to the March 2023 IJB meeting 5x5 Critical/ Almost Certain 25 Very High April 2023: Risk confirmed as accurate.